 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-The Threat and Safeguard Matrix or (TaSM) is an action oriented view to safeguard and enable the business created by Ross Young.
-Simply put if Cyber is in the business of Revenue Protection, then we need to have a defense in depth plan to combat the biggest threats to our companies.
+The Threat and Safeguard Matrix or (TaSM) is an action oriented view to safeguard and enable the business created by CISO Tradecraft.
+Simply put if Cyber is in the Business of Revenue Protection, then we need to have a defense in depth plan to combat the biggest threats to our companies.
 This matrix allows a company to overlay their major threats with the NIST Cyber Security Functions (Identify, Protect, Detect, Respond, & Recover) to build a robust security plan.
 Organizations that perform this activity will gain a better understanding of how to protect their company as they fill in safeguards that mitigate important threats.
 Remember the devil is in the details, hence why we chose a TaSManian Devil as the project logo.

 Example: If you were to look across the information security industry, then you would notice that the largest threats to companies often involve things like the following: Web Application Attacks, Phishing, 3rd Party Data Loss, Supply Chain Attacks, or Denial of Service.
-Please note you can add others to the matrix like Insider Threat or anything unique to your environment.
+Please note you can add others to the matrix like Insider Threat, Supply Chain Attacks or anything unique to your environment.

 Here’s one way you might build a defense in depth plan to mitigate these threats for your company.